back

 One-stop for all your designs.
 Flat monthly price, unlimited requests and revisions.

-No matter how cool and compelling your Youtube videos are, if the thumbnail design isn’t appealing or eye-catching, nobody’s gonna give a click about what you have to say.
+No matter how cool and compelling your videos are, if the YouTube thumbnail design is eye-catching, nobody’s gonna give a click about what you have to say.

-Let’s start with the obvious: the perfect YouTube thumbnail needs to be custom rather than automatically generated through Youtube studio.
-It needs to be in high definition and the optimal Youtube thumbnail size (1280 x 720 pixels).
+Let’s start with the obvious: the perfect youtube thumbnail needs to be custom rather than automatically generated through Youtube studio.
+It needs to be in high definition and use the best size for YouTube thumbnails (1280 x 720 pixels).

-With these key principles in mind, let’s explore some great thumbnails in different styles to match your channel’s needs.
+With these key principles in mind, let’s explore some of the best YouTube thumbnails and see what they can teach us.

 The YouTuber thumbnail: utilize the power of human expression